-The PLW analysis was performed by simulating wind flows and gathering velocity data over a CFD model of the site for 12 wind directions.
-The CFD simulation model was centered on the study building, complete with surrounding massing within a radius of 480 m.
+The PLW analysis was performed by simulating wind flows and gathering velocity data over a CFD model of the subject site for 12 wind directions.
+The CFD simulation model was centered on the proposed development, complete with surrounding massing within a diameter of 960 m.

-Mean and peak wind speed data obtained over the study site for each wind direction were interpolated to 36 wind directions at 10° intervals, representing the full compass azimuth.
-Measured wind speeds approximately 1.5 m above local grade and the common amenity terrace at the MPH Level were referenced to the wind speed at gradient height to generate mean and peak velocity ratios, which were used to calculate full-scale values.
+Mean and peak wind speed data obtained over the subject site for each wind direction were interpolated to 36 wind directions at 10° intervals, representing the full compass azimuth.
+Measured wind speeds approximately 1.5 m above local grade and the Level 9 amenity terrace were referenced to the wind speed at gradient height to generate mean and peak velocity ratios, which were used to calculate full-scale values.
 Gradient height represents the theoretical depth of the boundary layer of the earth's atmosphere, above which the mean wind speed remains constant.
 Further details of the wind flow simulation technique are presented in Appendix A.